-Grading policy: There will be two in-class examinations, the first of which is tentatively scheduled for Wednesday, February 5, and will count for 35 per cent of the course grade.
-The second examination will take place on Friday, March 14 (the last day of the tenth week), and it will count for 45 per cent of the course grade.
-There will also be one written take-home assignments that will count for the remaining 20 per cent of the grade.
-The due date will be announced, and at least one week will be given for its completion.
+Grading policy: There will be two in-class examinations, the first of which is tentatively scheduled for Wednesday, February 14, and will count for 25 per cent of the course grade.
+The final examination will take place on during the last week of the quarter (Monday, March 19, 9:00-11:00).
+NOTE: The latter exam starts one hour later than the officially scheduled time and will only last for two hours.
+This exam will count for 50 per cent of the course grade.
+There will also be one two written take-home assignments that will count for the reamining 25 per cent of the grade.
+The first will be worth 10 per cent and will be due Monday, January 29, and the second worth 15 per cent and will be due at the beginning of the final examination.